MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/osx-agent.md

 ## Check prerequisites

-Make sure your machine has these prerequisites:
+* Supported operating systems
   * x64
     * macOS 10.15 "Catalina"
     * macOS 11.0 "Big Sur"
     * macOS 12.0 "Monterey"
     * macOS 13.0 "Ventura"
   * ARM64
     * macOS 11.0 "Big Sur"
     * macOS 12.0 "Monterey"
     * macOS 13.0 "Ventura"
     * Note: Not all Azure Pipeline tasks have been updated to support ARM64 yet
 - Git 2.9.0 or higher (latest version strongly recommended - you can easily install with [Homebrew](https://brew.sh/))
+* The agent software runs on .NET 6, but installs its own version of .NET so there is no .NET prerequisite.

 ### TFVC